 The Archdiocese is very diverse - encompassing rural western plains and rivers, coastal forest, high country alps and headwaters, and major centres including the Australian national capital city of Canberra (CBR).

-With support from our Archbishop +Christopher, an archdiocesan-wide Caring for Creation movement (CfC) is now being established.
+With support from our Archbishop +Christopher, an archdiocesan-wide Caring for Creation movement (CfC) was established in 2020-21.
+See the current CFC movement news summary below.
 This website also now provides some hosting for this CfC movement across the Archdiocese of CBR-Goulburn.

-A copy of the papal encyclical Laudato Si On Care for Our Common Home is available by hyperlink above.
+A copy of the Pope Francis' encyclical Laudato Si On Care for Our Common Home is available by here.
 There is an excellent presentation summarising its key teachings at Jacqui Remond's webinar video below.
 Jacqui is an ecological educator and international consultant in the area based in Sydney, Australia and extending across Australasia and beyond.
 Interested persons are encouraged to view this video.

 Laudato Si action planning

-Some details on the work of the BelSouth Parish Laudato Si circle is summarised in the PDF flyer below.
+Some details on the work of the BelSouth Parish Laudato Si circle is summarised in the PDF flyer.
 The flyer also has contact details for the circle.
-Also some discussion in the Practice webinar video below as at June 2020 may be of interest.

 Caring for Creation (CfC) movement in CBR-Goulburn